cggh/panoptes/documentation/importdata/sourcefilesstructure/twoddatatable.rst

     quality[:,:] = my_array_of_quality
     outfile.close()

 We recommend using `VCFNP <https://github.com/alimanfoo/vcfnp>`_ for converting from VCF.
+See the `VCF example <https://github.com/cggh/panoptes/tree/master/sampledata/datasets/vcf_example>`_ for details of how to do this.

 See also